stride3d/stride-docs/en/manual/platforms/set-the-graphics-platform.md

     ![Select graphics platform override](media/select-override-graphics-platform.png)

-Xenko overrides the graphics platform for the platforms you selected.
+Stride overrides the graphics platform for the platforms you selected.

 ## Check which graphics platform your project uses